-- 3.6.3.9 That development and/or site alteration in Core Features are prohibited except for the following: - a. natural area management, such as for forest, fish and wildlife management, for the purposes of maintaining and enhancing the functions associated with Core Features; - b. transportation, infrastructure and utilities, conservation projects, and flood or erosion control projects, as may be authorized through processes such as an environmental assessment or Planning Act approval, where such projects: - i. are necessary and deemed in the public interest after all alternatives have been considered; - ii. will minimize negative impacts on the Core Features and measures shall be identified to maintain habitat area and enhance overall ecological function; and - iii. may include measures to provide compensation, to the satisfaction of the City and the TRCA; - c. low-intensity and passive recreational activities where such activities will not result in a negative impact on the Core Features and will not have a negative impact on the ecological function; and - d. such uses as may be permitted by the policies of the Greenbelt Plan or Oak Ridges Moraine Conservation Plan within their respective Plan areas. - 3.6.3.10 That development or site alteration on adjacent lands to Core Features shall not be permitted unless it is demonstrated through an Environmental Impact Study as required through subsection 5.1.3 of this Plan that the development or site alteration will not result in a negative impact on the feature or its functions. - 3.6.3.11 That notwithstanding policy 3.6.3.10, development or site alteration on lands adjacent to a Core Feature within the Oak Ridges Moraine Conservation Plan or Greenbelt Plan areas shall be subject to additional policies within those Plans. - 3.6.3.12 To prohibit removal, in whole or in part, of a key natural heritage feature or a key hydrologic feature by unauthorized development or site alteration.
+- 3.6.3.9 That Development and/or Site Alteration in Core Features are prohibited except for the following: - a. natural area management, such as for forest, fish and wildlife management, for the purposes of maintaining and enhancing the functions associated with Core Features; - transportation, Infrastructure and Utilities, conservation projects, and flood or erosion control projects, as may be authorized through processes such as an Environmental Assessment or Planning Act approval, where such projects: - i. are necessary and deemed in the public interest after all alternatives have been considered; - ii. will minimize Negative Impacts on the Core Features and measures shall be identified to maintain habitat area and enhance overall ecological function; and - iii. may include measures to provide compensation, to the satisfaction of the City; - c. low-intensity and passive recreational activities where such activities will not result in a Negative Impact on the Core Features and will not have a Negative Impact on the ecological function; and - d. such uses as may be permitted by the policies of the Greenbelt Plan or Oak Ridges Moraine Conservation Plan within their respective Plan areas. - 3.6.3.10 That Development or Site Alteration on lands adjacent to Core Features shall not be permitted unless it is demonstrated through an Environmental Impact Study as required through subsection 5.1.3 of this Plan that the Development or Site Alteration will not result in a Negative Impact on the feature or its functions. - 3.6.3.11 That notwithstanding policy 3.6.3.10, Development or Site Alteration on lands adjacent to a Core Feature within the Oak Ridges Moraine Conservation Plan Area or Greenbelt Plan Area shall be subject to additional policies within those Plans. - 3.6.3.12 To prohibit removal, in whole or in part, of a key natural heritage feature or a Key Hydrologic Feature by unauthorized Development or Site Alteration.
 Areas where an unauthorized removal has occurred shall continue to be subject to the policies of the Plan as if the feature was still in place.
-Impacted areas shall be restored to the previous condition or better. - 3.6.3.13 That Core Features and their related vegetation protection zones will be conveyed to the City and/or TRCA as a condition of development approval.
-To enable comprehensive management, such features shall not be fragmented but shall be brought into public ownership to ensure their continued protection and management.
+Impacted areas shall be restored to the previous condition or better.

-- 3.6.3.14 That Core Features shall be delineated on a site-by-site basis using procedures established by the Province, where applicable.
-Such delineation shall occur through the approval of Planning Act applications supported by appropriate technical studies such as a Master Environment and Servicing Plan, Environmental Impact Study, natural heritage or hydrological evaluations.
-The delineation of the boundaries of core features shall be confirmed to the satisfaction of the City and the TRCA.
-Where such delineation refines boundaries shown on Schedules within this Plan, refinements to these Schedules do not require amendment to this Plan. - 3.6.3.15 Where regulations or standards of other agencies or levels of government exceed the standards related to Core Features in this Plan, such as may occur with hazardous lands under section 28 of the Conservation Authorities Act or with fisheries under the Federal Fisheries Act, the most restrictive provision or standard applies.
+- 3.6.3.13 That Core Features and their related vegetation protection zones will be conveyed to the City as a condition of Development approval.
+To enable comprehensive management, such features shall not be fragmented but shall be brought into public ownership to ensure their continued protection and management. - 3.6.3.14 That Core Features shall be delineated on a site-by-site basis using procedures established by the Province, where applicable.
+Such delineation shall occur through the approval of Planning Act applications supported by appropriate technical studies such as a Master Environment and Servicing Plan, natural heritage or hydrological evaluations.
+The delineation of the boundaries of Core Features shall be confirmed to the satisfaction of the City and the Toronto and Region Conservation Authority, where applicable.
+Where such delineation refines boundaries shown on Schedules within this Plan, refinements to these Schedules do not require amendment to this Plan. - 3.6.3.15 Where regulations or standards of other agencies or levels of government exceed the standards related to Core Features in this Plan, such as may occur with Hazardous Lands under Section 28 of the Conservation Authorities Act or with fisheries under the Federal Fisheries Act, the most restrictive provision or standard applies.